yadt/yadt-config-rpm-maker/README.md

 yadt-config-rpm-maker
 =====================

-This program is called as a commit hook in a config SVN repository  and automatically creates the necessary config RPMs after every commit and puts them in the configured RPM repository.
+This program is called as a post-commit hook in a config SVN repository.
+It automatically creates configuration RPMs after every commit and puts them in the configured RPM repository.
+Only the configuration affected by the commit is rebuilt.

 ## Build
 ### Install build dependencies